Rockies Vs. Giants Prediction, Odds, Pick

 The Colorado Rockies take on the San Francisco Giants.
 Check out our MLB odds series for our Rockies Giants prediction and pick.

-German Marquez gets the ball for the Rockies, while Logan Webb starts for the Giants.
+Jose Urena gets the ball for the Rockies, while no starting pitcher has been announced for the Giants four hours before the scheduled first pitch.

-German Marquez has a 5.15 ERA.
-It has been a brutal season for him, the Rockies, and the Colorado starting rotation.
-Rockies pitchers have to deal with Coors Field every season, but they also pitch 81 games outside of Coors.
-Even when they do pitch in Coors, the conditions can only be used as an excuse to a certain extent.
-Denver conditions might inflate ERAs to a certain extent, but the Rockies have pitched far worse than any Coors-adjusted numbers or factors would indicate.
-Marquez simply shouldn’t have an ERA over five.
-His struggles have been a big part of the team’s struggles in 2022.
-The same applies to teammate Kyle Freeland, who was hammered on Sunday by the San Diego Padres.
-Marquez has had an ERA of more than five runs in four of the six months of the season: April, May, June, and here in September.
-He had an ERA under 3.80 — basically the level of performance he and the Rockies always hoped for — in July and August, but he has not been able to sustain that in the final month of the season.

-Logan Webb has a 2.93 ERA.
-He has been better than the Giants’ season — and results — would suggest.
-One reason Webb has pitched better than the surface results would indicate is that in late August, he gave up nine runs in a two-start sequence, but only three of those nine runs were earned.
-The Giants lost decisively in both games, and Webb got tagged with the loss, but San Francisco’s leaky defense and poor hitting were primarily to blame.
-The Giants are still 17-14 in the 31 games Webb has started this year.
-Given that the Giants are a sub-.500 team, Webb has still been able to lift them above their season-long performance.
-It has been a wasted year for the Giants, but Webb can certainly say he gave the team his best.
+Jose Urena has had a weird year.
+He began the season with the Milwaukee Brewers but was acquired by the Rockies, who threw him into the starting rotation in July.
+Urena’s first three starts were excellent.
+He had a 2.05 ERA for the year after those three outings.
+Then, in a series of nine starts from July 23 through September 4, Urena plummeted.
+He pitched 43 2/3 innings in those nine starts, which should tell you something right there: He averaged under five innings per start, which means he was getting hit hard most of the times he took the mound.
+Urena allowed 41 earned runs in those 43 2/3 innings, an ERA of nearly nine runs.
+Naturally, as the month of September arrived, it seemed logical and wise to bet against Urena and the Rockies, but guess what?
+In his last three starts, Urena has straightened things out.
+He has found solutions.
+From Sept.
+10-22, Urena has made three starts in which he has pitched 17 innings and allowed only four runs.
+That’s an ERA just over two runs.
+Which version of Jose Urena are we going to see in this game?
+That’s the big question.

 Courtesy of FanDuel, here are the Rockies-Giants MLB odds.